mrmins/EmojiRaiting/README.md

 </a>

 # Do you want some improves?
-Feel free to write ussues or new actions you want to get in this pluging.
+Feel free to write issues or new actions you want to get in this pluging.

 # Considerations.